A flu pandemic is a global outbreak of a new flu virus that spreads easily from person to person.

 The seasonal flu vaccine probably won’t protect against a pandemic flu virus.
 If a new flu virus starts to spread, a new vaccine may be made to protect people against it.

-If there is a flu pandemic, you will need to get the pandemic vaccine when it’s available.
-It can take time to make vaccines to protect people from the flu.
+If there is a flu pandemic, it’s important to get the pandemic vaccine once it’s available.
+It can take time to make new vaccines to protect people from a pandemic flu virus.

 How can I prepare for a flu pandemic?